I am a foster mother to an Indian ring-necked parakeet since he was of 5 weeks and have successfully trained and kept him since 2015.

 New home for the bird

 Do not cage your baby bird right from the start.
 Keep it in a box in your room when it's a baby.
-Though it might be tedious to clean it it's shit but it will do a lot of good to the relationship you share with your bird.
+Though it might be tedious to clean its shit but it will do a lot of good to the relationship you share with your bird.
+However, to escape that tedious routine of cleaning the box, you can also use sterilized coconut fibre inside the box and change it as needed.
 Keep it in a cage or a home that you have built for it only after it has learnt flying.
 At least let it take its first flight.
 After that, you can trim its feathers with someone's help and keep it in its new home.